keithbuhler/dissertation-story/4 Normativity of Human Nature.md

 # Normativity of Human Nature: Philestine Scientism versus the Practical Point of View

-*"Human nature is normative, such that to be morally good is to fulﬁll one’s nature."* \
+*"Human nature is normative, such that to be morally good is to fulfill one’s nature."* \

 -- Chris Toner, "Sorts of Naturalism", 221. \

-*"The human alone of the animals possesses speech."* \

--- Aristotle, *Politics*, 1.1253a. \

-*"It was not man who made the myths but the myths, or the archetypal substance they reveal, which made man.
-We shall have to come, I am sure, to think of the archetypal element in myth in terms of the wind that breathed through the harp-strings of individual brains and nerves and fluids, rather as the blood still today pervades and sustains them."* \

---Owen Barfield, "The Harp and the Camera," in *The Rediscovery of Meaning and Other Essays*. \

 ## Human Generics

 Recall Hursthouse's earlier statement that ethical evaluations of *human beings* "depend upon our identifying what is characteristic of the species in question."
-It is clear that success of our endeavor depends on finding true generic propositions about 'the human being' qua natural kind.
+It is now clear that the success of our endeavor depends on finding true generic propositions about 'the human being' qua natural kind.
 Is this a hopeful search?

 It is.
 We reasonably assume that humans are natural entities importantly similar to animals, plants, and other living organisms, even though they are also importantly different in exhibiting features like language and society.^[By calling humans 'natural' here I only wish to present an innocent truism: we are here, in nature.
 We are material.
 Not necessarily *wholly* material, but we are *at least* material; we eat food grown on earth, drink water from the earth, are we born from fellow humans and do we die and disintegrate into the earth like every other living thing.]
 As natural entities, and since scientific statements are about natural entities, then it is possible (and indeed quite common) to make scientific statements about us, even though we exhibit differences from other natural entities.

 Identifying those "differences" between humans and other natural entities is part of task.
 The desired generics cannot be *merely* descriptions of our genes, organ systems, 30 billion brain neurons, and so on.
 They must also capture what is ethical or potentially ethical about human beings as rational creatures.
 Hursthouse explains: